MadhavPruthi/Fleo-flutter-video-amalgamation/README.md

 ## Setting Up

-Rename the .env-default to .env and dd your Agora APP ID into it
+Rename the .env-default to .env and add your Agora APP ID into it

 ## Running the Project